 Competency 2 Engages diversity and difference in practice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Demonstrate cultural competence (e.g., cultural sensitivity, congruence of knowledge, attitudes, and behaviors that show appreciation for diverse groups, the ability for cultural self- assessment, awareness of the dynamics of cross cultural interactions, and professional use of self).
-Other: (To be identified by student)
+Demonstrate cultural competence (e.g., cultural sensitivity, congruence of knowledge, attitudes, and behaviors that show appreciation for diverse groups, the ability for cultural self-assessment, awareness of the dynamics of cross-cultural interactions, and professional use of self).
+Through information gathering, demonstrate understanding of the complexity of elements important to members of another culture in relation to history, values, politics, communication styles, power differential, beliefs and practices.
+Demonstrate ability to assess the impact of student's assumptions, judgments, and behaviors when working with client systems that include differences from the student.
+Demonstrate ability to assess the impact of student's assumptions, judgments, and behaviors when working with client systems that include differences from the student.

 Competency 3 Advances human rights and social, economic, and environmental justice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Advocate for human rights and/or social, economic, or environmental justice at more than one level of intervention (micro, mezzo, macro).
-Other: (To be identified by student)
+Assess clients' access to education, physical and mental healthcare, shelter, food, and agency services.
+Identify mechanisms of oppression and discrimination affecting client constituencies.

-Competency 4 Engages in practice-informed research and research-informed practice.
+Competency 4 Engages in practice- informed research and research-informed practice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Engage in practice that is supported by empirical evidence.
-Other: (To be identified by student)
+Find, interpret, and discuss research related to micro and macro practice with the population served by the agency.

 Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Promote the adoption of policies that advance human rights and social, economic, or environmental justice for issues that are identified at the micro level.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Promote the adoption of agency policies that advance human rights and social, economic, or environmental justice for issues that are identified at the micro level.
+Collaborate with colleagues and clients for effective policy action.